2018 Virginia's 10th congressional district election

-Virginia's 10th congressional district election was one of the highest-profile United States House of Representatives elections of 2018, and the most competitive in Virginia, Democrat Jennifer Wexton, a lawyer and state lawmaker representing Loudoun County, ousted Republican two-term incumbent congresswoman Barbara Comstock.
+Virginia's 10th congressional district election was one of the highest-profile United States House of Representatives elections of 2018, and the most competitive in Virginia.
+Republican incumbent Barbara Comstock lost re-election to a third term to Democrat Jennifer Wexton, a lawyer and state senator representing Loudoun County.

 In the general election, held on November 6, 2018, the race was called relatively early in the night, with Wexton finishing with 56 percent of the vote to Comstock's 44 percent.
 Wexton's victory was described as illustrative of a "blue wave" in which Democrats won back the House majority that year and made gains in other offices across the country and as a repudiation of then-President Trump.

 Comstock's loss was blamed on her association with then-President Trump, even as she emphasized her independence from him.
-Former state legislator David Ramadan, who is close to Comstock, blamed Trump for her loss, saying, “There’s no other way to put it but that this is the fault of the moron in the White House."
+Former state legislator David Ramadan, who is close to Comstock, blamed Trump for her loss, saying, "There's no other way to put it but that this is the fault of the moron in the White House."
 In preliminary results from a Washington Post-Schar School survey of voters in the 10th District, about 6 in 10 voters said Trump was one of the two most important factors in their vote.

-Virginia’s 10th District was one of the most expensive House races in the United States, with both campaigns spending a total of $11 million.
+Virginia's 10th District was one of the most expensive House races in the United States, with both campaigns spending a total of $11 million.

-Comstock’s loss meant that until the next voting cycle no Republicans would be representing the immediate Washington region.
+Comstock's loss meant that until the next voting cycle no Republicans would be representing the immediate Washington region.

 In the June 12, 2018 Republican primary election, Comstock defeated her rival, Air Force veteran Shak Hill.
 In the Democratic primary, Wexton defeated scientist Julia Biggins, former State Department official Alison Friedman, Army veteran Dan Helmer, former Department of Veterans Affairs official Lindsey Davis Stover, and former federal prosecutor Paul Pelletier.

-General Election results
+General election results

 Wexton was declared the winner in the general election in the 10th District, with 56 percent of the vote to Comstock's 44 percent.
 Wexton, who had been polling ahead of Comstock throughout the race, showed a double-digit lead over Comstock less than an hour after polls closed.
 Independents supported Wexton by a more-than-20-point margin in the district.

 Wexton's victory marked the first time since 1981 that a Democrat represented the 10th district.
 The district had been represented by a Republican in Congress for 60 of the prior 66 years.